 Suing a car dealership in Hagerstown, Westminster, Gaithersburg, and Rockville for forgery, credit application fraud, or other types of fraud may seem daunting as the laws are complex, but you should not let that deter you from seeking compensation.

 The experienced lawyers at Whitney, LLP, know how to detect forged initials, altered finance contracts and rewritten credit applications, and they can find out if your car was damaged in an accident or a flood.
-If you need a lawyer to sue a car dealership because of lying, fraud or misrepresentation, contact Whitney, LLP, today to schedule a free consultation by calling (410) 583-8000 or using our online form.
+If you need a lawyer to sue a car dealership because of lying, fraud or misrepresentation, contact Whitney, LLP, today to schedule a legal consultation by calling (410) 583-8000 or using our online form.